TheAgaveFairy/Summer24/README.md

 ### SVD

 You can run these cells to process all of the original data into truncated and reconstructed versions.
 Choose your number of ranks of the SVD desired 'r' and number of "sensors" desired 'p'.
+Note: for now, p must be greater than r.
 The process function performs the SVD and QR pivoting on the input training data and saves the relevant values / matrices to a .pkl.
 The prepare then uses this .pkl to actually "sense" and "reconstruct" the data, saving them to respective folders.

 NOTE: because files larger than 100MB, a few .pkls aren't there for now.